-- Make evaluation a continuous process taking place before and after every lesson which is taught. - Schedule conferences with the university supervisor. - The initial conference should concern expectations. - The mid-assignment conference should concentrate on growth and development. - The end-of-assignment conference should focus on overall level of performance.
-These conferences, as well as others, may be informal, but they will provide the university supervisor with valuable input relative to the PDE 430 evaluation report and the TIPR.
+- Make evaluation a continuous process taking place before and after every lesson which is taught by the teacher candidate. - Schedule conferences with the university supervisor. - The initial conference should concern expectations. - The mid-assignment conference should concentrate on growth and development. - The end-of-assignment conference should focus on overall level of performance.

+These conferences, as well as others, may be informal, but they will provide the university supervisor with valuable input relative to the PDE 430 evaluation report and the other appropriate documents.

-- Guide the teacher candidate's self-evaluation at the midpoint and at the close of the assignment. - Report the status of professional growth and development of the teacher candidate to the university supervisor.
+Guide the teacher candidate's self-evaluation at the midpoint and at the close of the assignment. • Report the status of professional growth and development of the teacher candidate to the university supervisor.